talkingwallace/ChatGPT-Paper-Reader/README.md

 ## TODO

-- This demo still needs to be improved to support longer articles.
-Articles of more than 10 pages have the possibility to exceed the token limit during processing.
 - You may exceed the token limit when asking questions.
 - More prompt tuning needed to let it outputs stable results.
 - Imporve summary accuracies